About

 For this unparalleled artistic undertaking, Moriah created hundreds of original illustrations that provide a singular visual interpretation of the ancient texts.
 Hand-painted in gouache with gold-leaf alongside the Hebrew text in artisan calligraphy, these volumes are an unrivalled work of art and a profound tribute of the highest accord to the ancient tradition and text.

-In 2021, Moriah earned a Guinness World Record for another magnificent creation- his illuminated Scroll of Esther, officially the longest in existence at 28 meters long.
+In 2021, Moriah earned a Guinness World Record for another magnificent creation -- his illuminated Scroll of Esther, officially the longest in existence at 34.295 meters long.
 The scroll was completed in 2020, and took 15 years and more than a million brushstrokes to create.
+In 2023, he earned a second Guinness World Record for his illuminated Scroll of Esther as the largest scroll in recorded history, measuring 21.94 m² (236.16 ft²).

 Moriah has also created an original illuminated Passover Haggadah, and a series of smaller illuminated Scrolls of Esther privately commissioned as limited editions.
 Additional projects on Jewish themes include, among others, a full series of the 52 weekly portions and a series of 12 Jewish holidays.